Alcohol Use: Know the Facts

 Do I have to pump and dump after drinking an alcoholic beverage?

-No. As alcohol leaves your bloodstream, it leaves your breastmilk (it doesn’t stay in your breastmilk).
-Pumping and dumping, drinking a lot of water, resting, or drinking coffee will not speed up how quickly your body gets rid of the alcohol.
+No. As alcohol leaves your bloodstream, it leaves your breastmilk/chest milk (it doesn’t stay in your breastmilk/chest milk).
+Pumping and dumping, drinking a lot of water, resting or drinking coffee will not speed up how quickly your body gets rid of the alcohol.

-Can I have a drink and still breastfeed?
+Can I have a drink and still breastfeed/chestfeed?

-Mothers who only drink once in a while should continue to breastfeed, because the benefits outweigh the risks.
+Mothers who only drink once in a while should continue to breastfeed/chestfeed, because the benefits outweigh the risks.
 Here are some ways to make it safer for your baby:

 • it’s best if you can plan ahead if you are going to have a drink

-• wait two to three hours per drink before breastfeeding again to allow time for the alcohol to clear from your breastmilk and body.
+• Wait two to three hours per drink before breastfeeding/chestfeeding again to allow time for the alcohol to clear from your breast/chest milk and body.

 For more information on alcohol and breastfeeding see Best start’s Mixing Alcohol and Breastfeeding